FMIA Week 5: Brett Favre, Rick Reilly and How the Colts Upset the Chiefs

 Where Are They Now?

 SUMRALL, Miss. — Brett Favre, on the verge of 50, looks like he can still play football.
-Trim and cut like Tom Brady, aerobically fit as a distance runner from riding his bike along southern Mississippi country roads 110 miles a week, he lives a pretty simple life near where it all began.
-Every day, he gets up around 5:30 and eats some strawberry yogurt with granola.
+Trim and cut like Tom Brady, cardiovascularly fit from riding his bike along southern Mississippi country roads 110 miles a week, he lives a pretty simple life near where it all began.
+Every morning, he gets up around 5:30 and eats some strawberry yogurt with granola.
 He says some days he and wife Deana, both born and raised Catholic, pray the Rosary together.
 He goes and eats breakfast with a cadre of friends from around Hattiesburg.
 Then he’ll putter around his 465 acres, or hit some golf balls, or ride his bike.

 Nine years removed from playing, and three years after being inducted into the Pro Football Hall of Fame, Favre is happy with this quiet life.
 He does a little radio, which, for the storyteller he is, is more of his genre than TV.
 He never really wanted to be a TV talking head.